echoprotocol/echowiki/technologies/sidechains/whitepaper/sidechains-whitepaper.md

 Deposit and withdrawal flow are described in detail below.

-ETH to eETH conversion takes place in 3 stages:
+ETH to eETH conversion:

-1. When the event of new address creation is emitted by the main smart contract, each of the committee members receives this event and sends `sidechain_eth_approve_address_operation` into the Echo network.
-After the address is approved by the committee it is added to the list of observed addresses.
+1. When the event of new address creation is emitted by the main smart contract, one of the committee members receives this event and sends `sidechain_eth_approve_address_operation` into the Echo network.
+The address is added to the list of observed addresses.
-1. When the deposit is transferred to the created address and the transfer event is emitted by the main smart contract, each of the committee members creates and sends `sidechain_eth_deposit_operation` into the Echo network with the transaction details.
+2. When the deposit is transferred to the created address and the transfer event is emitted by the main smart contract, committee member that tracked `sidechain_eth_spv_create_operation` creates and sends `sidechain_eth_deposit_operation` into the Echo network with the transaction details.
-1. In 24 hours each of the committee members creates and sends `sidechain_eth_send_deposit_operation` which approves the deposit.
+3. In 24 hours each of the committee members creates and sends `sidechain_eth_send_deposit_operation` which approves the deposit.
-1. After the operation is approved by committee, eETH-s are issued to the user account and `sidechain_issue_operation` is applied.
+4. eETH-s are issued to the user account and `sidechain_issue_operation` is applied.

-eETH to ETH conversion takes place in 4 stages:
+eETH to ETH conversion:

 1. Withdrawal operation is withdrawing the eETH-s from the users account and is creating pending withdrawal object in the Echo chain.
-1. 24 hours after the withdrawal operation is sent by the user, each committee member is sending `sidechain_eth_send_withdraw_operation`.
+2. 24 hours after the withdrawal operation is sent by the user, each committee member is sending `sidechain_eth_send_withdraw_operation`.
 After the operation is approved, each committee member is sending transaction into Ethereum network by invoking the withdraw method of the main smart contract.
-1. After the withdrawal is approved on the smart contract side, the Ethers are transferred to the specified account and the appropriate event is emitted.
+3. After the withdrawal is approved on the smart contract side, the Ethers are transferred to the specified account and the appropriate event is emitted.
-1. Each committee member sends `sidechain_eth_approve_withdraw_operation` into the Echo network after receiving this event.
+4. One of the committee member tracks `sidechain_eth_spv_create_operation` and sends `sidechain_eth_approve_withdraw_operation` into the Echo network after receiving this event.
-1. After the operation is approved by committee, the withdrawal is marked as processed and `sidechain_burn_operation` is applied.
+5. The withdrawal is marked as processed and `sidechain_burn_operation` is applied.

 ### Committee member operations for ERC20